 Growing and expanding since 2008, Marvel Studios has managed to create the most successful franchises of all time.
 Year after year they manage to release hit after hit, and it doesn't look like they will be slowing down any time soon.
-With the release of Ant-Man And The Wasp, there are now 20 films in canon -- but that begs the question: how do they rank against each other?
+With the release of Shang-Chi And The Legend Of The Ten Rings there are now 25 films in canon – but that begs the question: how do they rank against each other?

 Well, I've done my part in answering that question.
 I've taken a look back at the entirety of the big screen Marvel Cinematic Universe and as you will see below and on the next few pages, ranked them from worst to best.
 Read on and see where the various films place!

 If Marvel Studios has had any one consistent issue with their films, it's that the villains for the most part have been small-time and forgettable.
 Perhaps the best example of this is featured in Alan Taylor's Thor: The Dark World, as Christopher Eccleston's Malekith never manages to get interesting, and it's a shame because the entire plot is dictated by his actions.
-The movie definitely has one of the best spectacle-driven third acts in the MCU, but the movie still can't really be called one of Marvel's best, and to date it's really the franchise's worst.
+The movie definitely has a solid, spectacle-driven third acts , but the movie still can't really be called one of Marvel's best, and to date it's really the franchise's worst.

 While it didn't hit the bottom of our rankings, there definitely is a degree to which The Incredible Hulk is the forgotten sibling in the Marvel Cinematic Universe family.
 For years, the only actor from the movie to actually reprise their role in a second film was Robert Downey Jr. On beyond that, though, the 2008 movie is really the only title in the catalogue that doesn't have the trademark tongue-in-cheek humor and sense of fun that has made Marvel so popular.
 It's not a bad movie, but Marvel would go on to do much better work.